kaitlynhova/toro-table-metrics/README.md

 ## About

-This is a frontend challenge for [Toro Data Labs](https://torodata.io/)!
-It is a tabbed interface where you can view several table's metrics.
+This is a tabbed interface where you can view several table's metrics.

 [View it on the Netlify staging environment](https://priceless-roentgen-81cb50.netlify.app/)